NOAA-GSL/unified-graphics/CONTRIBUTING.md

 variables are all prefixed with `FLASK_` so that Flask can find them and add them automatically to its config.

+- `FLASK_ENV` - Either “development” or “production” (default).
+When
+  `FLASK_ENV=development`, the server adds a CORS header permitting connections from http://localhost:3000 so that the frontend can make requests without proxying
 - `FLASK_DIAG_DIR` - The path to the directory containing the NetCDF diagnostics files